 - Feel the burden of dinner each night and would like for cooking to be a little easier

-- Are following a Paleo or Gluten free diet and struggle to find recipes week after week that A) taste AMAZING and B)work with your diet.
+- Are following a Paleo, Gluten free, or Keto diet and struggle to find recipes week after week that A) taste AMAZING and B) work with your diet.

 - Want to save money on groceries (because following a meal plan will save you money).